bulletmark/cdhist/README.md

 cd --
 ```

 That's it!
-The above is all you realy need to know.
+The above is all you really need to know.
 Other available
 commands and options are:

 List the current stack and its indices: